Patents, Trade Marks and more at a Glance

 Trade marks: badges of origin, labels of quality, advertising signs

 Trade marks are signs used to identify and distinguish the goods and services of one enterprise from those of other enterprises.
-Words, images, sounds, three-dimensional configurations, colours or other signs, among other things, can be registered as trade marks in the Register to the extent that they can be represented graphically.
+Words, images, sounds, three-dimensional configurations, colours or other signs, among other things, can be registered as trade marks in the Register.
 The term of protection is ten years.
 It can be renewed indefinitely.

 A trade mark will be registered if there are no absolute grounds for refusal.
 In particular, it is not possible to register signs or indications which are merely descriptive of the kind, quality or other properties and features of the goods or services applied for.